lima24-training/linux/README.md

 # Linux for Bioinformatics

-A tutorial on Linux for Bioinformatics
+This is a tutorial on Linux for Bioinformatics